Health & Safety Executive (HSE)

-Many of these accidents could be prevented by simply examining what actually goes on in your business, removing and controlling hazards as far as possible and taking the necessary managerial and supervisory steps to make sure what is supposed to happen does happen.
+Many of these accidents could be prevented by employers simply examining what actually goes on in their business, removing and controlling hazards as far as possible and taking the necessary managerial and supervisory steps to make sure what is supposed to happen does happen.
 This means looking at what people do at work as well as finding out what controls are needed.
 The process can be broken down into a number of steps to help translate theory into practice.
-This is basically all 'risk assessment' and 'managing safety' are about - no more than a structured approach to solving a problem and controlling risk.
+This is basically what 'risk assessment and managing safety' is all about; a structured approach to solving a problem and controlling risk.

-You first need someone who is actually going to do this work.
+Businesses need to appoint someone to carry out Health & Safety Management duties.
 It need not be a legal or health and safety specialist.
-An appreciation of what happens, and what hazards and risks there are in your business, is essential.
-Information on the level of practical control needed is also important.
+An appreciation of what happens in the workplace and what hazards and risks there are in the business is essential.
+Information and experience on the level of practical control that is required is also important.

-Once you or your nominated person has got all this clear, it helps to rank any problems in priority order for action, depending on the likely chance of something going wrong and how serious it may be if it did.
+Once the nominated person has an understanding of what is involved, it helps to rank any problems in priority order for action, depending on the likely chance of something going wrong and how serious the consequences if it does.

-A plan setting out what needs to be done can make the task less daunting and provides a starting point for action rather than letting things drift.
-Someone with enough authority should be responsible for the plan and checking that it is taken forward.
+A plan setting out what needs to be done provides a starting point for action.
+Someone in the business with enough authority should be responsible for the plan and checking that it is taken forward.
 Checks are also needed to ensure that any precautions or procedures actually work and are used.

 A great deal of written guidance is available from HSE.
 This has been produced to help employers and employees reduce accidents and ill health at work.
 The 'Further reading' section contains details of some titles that may be useful.
-The HSE Infoline is a mine of useful information.
+The HSE Infoline also provides a wealth of useful information.
 It is run by independent contractors on behalf of HSE, which reassures many people who are hesitant about approaching HSE for advice directly.
-There is also the HSE website (please see 'Further information' for details), which has a haulage-specific portal that will be developed over time.
+There is also the HSE website (please see 'Further information' for details), which has a haulage-specific portal that continues to be developed and updated.

-Members will find the Freight Transport Association Yearbook and the Road Haulage Association Handbook contain useful summaries of legal requirements and practical advice.
-Trade unions produce driversí handbooks that are also helpful.
+Members will find that the Freight Transport Association Yearbook and the Road Haulage Association Handbook contain useful summaries of legal requirements and practical advice.
+Trade unions produce drivers’ handbooks that are also helpful.

-Looking at your own company accident records and near-miss reports (if recorded) can be valuable, while simply speaking to employees and looking at the work that goes on can often be the best source of information.
+Viewing company accident records and near-miss reports (if recorded) can be valuable, while also speaking to employees and observing the work that goes on in the workplace can often be the best source of information.

-Remember there are legal duties to consult employees or their representatives.
-Many employers have found that involving employees in this way - to eliminate or control risks - has been invaluable.
-Every company will be different but the following checklist of general topics indicates the sorts of things you should be concerned about.
-It also gives you an idea of what is needed to minimise risks and comply with the law.
+It is important to remember that there are legal duties to consult employees or their representatives.
+Many employers have found that involving employees in this way, to eliminate or control risks, has been invaluable.
+Every company will be different but the following checklist of general topics indicates the sorts of things that should be considered.
+It also provides an idea of what is needed to minimise risks and comply with the law.

 Many of the following questions apply to both drivers themselves and others who work at depots and delivery sites.
-Are you doing enough to make sure that risks at your own site and those your drivers visit are properly controlled?
+Businesses should make sure that risks are properly controlled on their own sites and those that their drivers visit.

 - Do drivers have a safe place to wait during loading and unloading and can they get there without passing through areas of vehicle movement?